alexfernandez/loadtest/README.md

 Open connections using keep-alive: send header 'Connection: Keep-alive' instead of 'Connection: Close'.
 Note: Uses [agentkeepalive](https://npmjs.org/package/agentkeepalive),
 which performs better than the default node.js agent.

+#### --agent (deprecated)

+Open connections using keep-alive.
+Note: instead of the default agent, this option is now an alias for `--keepalive`.

 #### --quiet